[4 Steps] Django Social Login with Facebook

 $ pip install django

-It will install latest Django Python module.
+It will install the latest Django Python module.

 After installation, you can check all the install libraries using pip command.